stracquadaniolab/docs/docs/programming/coding-standards.md

 ## Programming languages

-The default programming language for all our project is Python version 3.7 or newer.
-Your code should be compliant to PEP8 and formatted using `black`.
+The default programming language for all our project is `Python` version 3.7 or newer.
+Your code should be compliant to `PEP8` and formatted using `black`.
 Object Oriented Programming (OOP) should be used whenever possible.

-In exceptional cases, we might rely on `R`, e.g. differential expression analysis.
+For specific tasks, such as preparing figures for publication or differential expression analysis, we might rely on `R`.

 ## Programming environments

-The default integrated development environment (IDE) is Visual Studio Code (aka vscode).
-All code must be developed in vscode.
+The default integrated development environment (IDE) is [Visual Studio Code](https://code.visualstudio.com) (aka `vscode`).
+All code must be developed using `vscode`.

 ## Workflow systems

-Project workflows must be implemented in Nextflow.
-You are encouraged to use Tower to monitor your experiments.
+Project workflows must be implemented in [Nextflow](https://nextflow.io).
+You are encouraged to use [Tower](https://tower.nf) to monitor your experiments.

 ## Software environments

-It is highly recommended to develop your code in isolated Docker containers using vscode and install required software using `conda`.
-The project workflow cookiecutter comes preconfigured to run on Docker containers.
+It is highly recommended to develop your code in isolated `Docker` containers using `vscode` and install required software using `conda`.
+The workflow cookiecutter comes preconfigured to run on Docker/Singularity containers.

 ## Readme and manifest files